 Thalys trains from Amsterdam to Paris

-The Thalys operates with TGV-like high speed trains running at up to 300km/h.
-Trains run every one or two hours, depending on time of day and day of the week and make intermediate stops only at Schiphol Airport, Rotterdam, Antwerpen and Brussels.
+The Thalys operates with TGV-like high speed trains running at up to 300km/h between Amsterdam and Paris.
+Trains run every one or two hours, depending on time of day and day of the week.
+You make intermediate stops only at Schiphol Airport, Rotterdam, Antwerpen and Brussels.
 They offer 2nd and 1st class accommodation, called „Comfort 2“ and „Comfort 1“.
 There is a bar coach where you can buy drinks and snacks.
 When travelling in Comfort 1 you also get a complimentary meal according to the time of day served at your seat.
 WiFi is available and free of charge for all passengers.